brandonly101/webgl-physically-based-rendering/README.md

 Run this renderer at https://brandonly101.github.io/webgl-physically-based-rendering

-This is a work-in-progress personal project that implements physically-based rendering in WebGL.
+This is a personal project that implements physically-based rendering in WebGL.

 It has the following features:

+* Physically-based shading model
+* Diffuse Irradiance
+* Specular Image-based Lighting
 * Custom 3D Math Library
-* Blinn-phong Shading Model
-* Environment Mapping
+* Normal Mapping
+* Mini-Shader and Material System
 * OBJ Model Loading
-* Mini-Shader and Material System
-* Normal Mapping